fibus714/magento_import/README.md

 !!!!Disclaimer!!!
 This script has not been worked on in a while.
 If it does not work I'm sorry I cannot support it.
+Though there probably has been much changes on the distributors end so it might work with a little editing.
+This script will not make product configurations either.
+Example: If you have 1 outfit in 2 different colors it will make 2 products.
+It will not make 1 product with 2 options.
 If it is helpful to some then that is awesome!